Elfocrash/L2dotNET/README.md

 as possible.
 As long as you use the coding style i am coding on, i will approve your pulls.
 There is plenty of things to do for any level of developer.

+Special thanks to [JetBrains](https://www.jetbrains.com/) for providing the .NET Rider and Resharper licenses